 All of our kimono patterns are designed in house in San Francisco by Tiffany and Renee.
 The sisters and co-founders create the original patterns and then they are handcrafted in China’s Silk Village by the same family of artisans we’ve been partnering with for decades.
 The designs are sketched by hand, and after the sketch is finalized, the kimono is saturated in rich watercolors using a traditional paintbrush, drawing inspiration for our kimono patterns from traditional Asian aesthetics.
 Because this is such an intricate process, our Handpainted Kimono Robe Collection is a special one.
-It’s important to care for your Handpainted Kimono Robe like a piece of wearable art — keeping it out of the washing machine and only gently hand-washing it when needed.
+It’s important to care for your Handpainted Kimono Robe like a piece of wearable art — keeping it out of the washing machine and avoiding any contact with water, which can potentially cause the dyes and designs to bleed.
 You can see more of the behind the scenes footage of our entire handcrafted process here.

 For those who want the luxury of silk without the care necessary for a handpainted design, we offer our Silk Collection.
 Again the designs are all created in house, sketched by hand and then finalized into a print we can apply seamlessly to this lightweight silk.
 This collection is incredibly soft and breathable, and has a fluid drape so every inch of you touches this 100% silk fabric.
 Both the handpainted and printed silks are gorgeously lightweight at 16mm.